Gun law in the Czech Republic

+Gun laws in the Czech Republic adhere to the European Firearms Directive.
+Legal accessibility is comparable to those EU and EFTA countries which consider firearms to be primarily tools of individual or collective safety (i.e. Switzerland, Austria, Poland, Baltic states, Finland) and not just sporting instruments (see Gun laws in the European Union).

-Gun laws in the Czech Republic in many respects differ from those in other European Union member states (see Gun laws in the European Union).
-The "right to acquire, keep and bear firearms" is explicitly recognized in the first Article of the Firearms Act.
-At the constitutional level, the Charter of Fundamental Rights and Freedoms includes the "right to defend own life or life of another person also with arms under conditions stipulated by law".
+Right to keep and bear arms is considered to be an attribute of liberty in the country.
+It is explicitly recognized in the first Article of the Firearms Act.
+At the constitutional level, the Charter of Fundamental Rights and Freedoms protects the "right to defend one's own life or life of another person also with arms under conditions stipulated by law".

-A gun in the Czech Republic is available to anybody subject to acquiring a firearms license.
-Gun licenses may be obtained in a way similar to a driving license – by passing a gun proficiency exam, medical examination and having a clean criminal record.
-Unlike in most other European countries, the Czech gun legislation also permits a citizen to carry a concealed weapon for self-defense – 252,245 out of 308,990 gun license holders have a concealed carry permit (31 December 2021).
-The most common reason for firearm possession by Czech gun owners is for protection, with hunting and sport shooting being less common.
+Firearms are available to any resident subject to acquiring a firearms license.
+Firearm licenses may be obtained in a way similar to a driving license; by passing a proficiency exam (in Czech language only), medical examination and having no criminal record.
+Unlike in most other European countries, Czech firearms legislation also permits citizens to carry concealed weapons for self-defense; 260,027 out of 316,859 gun license holders have a concealed carry license (31 December 2023).
+The most common reason for firearm possession by Czech gun owners is protection, with hunting and sport shooting being less common.
+Additionally, people can join government endorsed advanced shooting training courses with their privately owned firearms and become members of the militia-style Designated Reserves.